risingwavelabs/risingwave-docs-legacy/cloud/cluster-build-your-own-cloud.md

 2. On the right-side panel, choose **Enterprise** and enter your invitation code.
 If you do not have an invitation code, please contact our [support team](mailto:cloud-support@risingwave-labs.com) or [sales team](mailto:sales@risingwave-labs.com) to obtain one.

-3. Once you've redeemed the invitation code, select **BYOC** as the deployment type, and select your cloud platform as AWS ot GCP (see [Resources and permissions](#resources-and-permissions) for more details), region, and ID as necessary.
+3. Once you've redeemed the invitation code, select **BYOC** as the deployment type, and select your cloud platform as AWS or GCP (see [Resources and permissions](#resources-and-permissions) for more details), region, and ID as necessary.

    :::note
    Azure integration is currently in development and will be available soon.